eic/eic-smear/README.md

    Missing FileEntry for eicsmear/smear/Smear.h requested to autoload type erhic::VirtualParticle
 ```
 please setenv or export the environment variable ROOT_INCLUDE_PATH to point to the include directory in your installation.
+It should no longer be necessary with recent build improvements, but for ROOT versions above 6.20, the necessity reaminas for the time being.

 * If building at BNL, you can get ROOT6 in the following manner
 ```